mattmalcher/gov_gpt_1/readme.md

 # Approach

+## Proposal
 * get question from user
 * take question and extract topic to use as search term
 * hit gov.uk/search and get back related content
 * structure the content into a prompt.
 In the context of {content}, please answer {user question}
 * return answer to user.

+## Alternatives

+* openai have an example of using a document library to answer questions, they preprocess the document library first and use vector similarity to identify relevant content

 # What about Local LLMs?